Corporate social responsibility

-A statement is made in accordance with section 99A of the Danish Financial Statements Act.
+Corporate social responsibility report under section 99A of the Danish Financial Statements Act

 We take our social responsibility seriously

-At Royal Unibrew, we are very conscious of our role as a leading beverage provider with breweries and activities in many countries – and of our corporate social responsibility (CSR).
-We want to contribute positively to developments in the areas in which we operate, to limit our environmental impact, to establish safe and good working conditions for our employees and to supply consumers with products of a very high quality.
-Therefore, our CSR work is an integrated part of our business and a natural part of our day-to-day work.
-Reduction of water and energy consumption plays an important role to an enterprise like Royal Unibrew, and much has happened on that front.
-Since 2003, our energy consumption per hectolitre produced has been more than halved.
-That has required both large and small changes.
+At Royal Unibrew, we are very aware of our role as a considerable beverage provider with breweries and operations in many countries – and of our responsibility to our surroundings.
+We want to contribute positively to the development in the areas in which we operate, to limit our environmental impact, to establish safe and good working conditions for our employees and to deliver products of a very high quality to consumers.